cheathcock/STAT331_portfolio_template/supporting_artifacts/continued_learning/revisions/revision_instructions.md

 2) Cleaning the data:

 When I originally cleaned the data, I forgot to include some of the large regions in my dataframes, like NorthernNewEngland and WestTexNewMexico.
 I have now included both of these regions in the region dataframe.
-I tried removing the Total US dataframe, but it just got grouped in with the metro regions later with the anti-join function.
-I could just drop this observation but that feels wrong.
-So I left the dataframe, but I will talk to you at office hours about what you were actually looking for!

 3) Which major region sold the most organic, small Hass avocados in 2017?: